A home inspection checklist can help house hunters know what they’re getting into—whether a property will likely be more of a nuisance than a nest.

 In a seller’s market, many properties are sold “as is,” which means sellers won’t negotiate for repairs even after an inspection.

-But in any market, a home inspection checklist will help prevent you from buying a home at the top of your budget that will soon need big fixes.
+But even so, a home inspection, and a home inspection checklist, could help you avoid buying a home at the top of your budget that will soon need big fixes.

 What’s on a House Inspection Checklist?